buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Where support is added for the insertion of known-local ULA prefixes, it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.

 EDITORS' NOTE: as stated above, we seek feedback on whether this SHOULD should be elevated to a MUST.

+### Opertational Considerations when inserting ULA "Known-Local" prefixes in the policy table using automatic mechanisms
+1. Route Information Options via Router Advertisements

+When using setting ULA known-locals prefixes from an RIO from Router Advertisements on a host:
+* If ULA known-local prefixes are also being advertised in PIOs, then the PIO prefix MUST be ignored in preference of an RIO
+* the router SHOULD set the prefix to a Medium Router Preference
+* the router MUST set the exact prefix length for the known-local as the local site-assigned prefix
+* the host must set the label of the RIO advertised prefix as 14 and the precendence as 45
+* the route lifetime MUST be honored by the host and router.
+Once a RIO is no longer available in the RA, and then the route lifetime expires, the prefix MUST be removed from the policy table
+* if there are no more known-local prefixes being advertised as RIOs, the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precendence 30

+2. Prefix Information Options (PIO) via Router Advertisements:

+When using setting ULA known-locals prefixes from a PIO from Router Advertisements on a host:
+* The use of RIO over PIO prefix advertisement MUST be prioritized if the router is capable of sending both and the host is capable of understanding both
+* the router MUST set the prefix options for AdvOnLinkFlag=False (L=0) and AdvAutonomousFlag=False (A=0) in order to intentionally instruct the host not to automatically configure a SLAAC address and/or use this prefix for on-link determinations
+* the router MUST set the exact prefix length for the known-local as the local site-assigned prefix
+* the host must set the label of the PIO advertised prefix as 14 and the precendence as 45
+* if there are no more known-local prefixes being advertised as PIOs, the default policy table MUST be restored for the fc00::/7 prefix of precedence 10 to precendence 30

+3. DHCPv6 NA_IA assignment
+* TBD

 # Configuration of the default policy table